 Thyroid, Hormones, and Metabolism

-The thyroid manufactures two very important hormones, T3 and T4, which are critical to controlling the body’s metabolic rate and the key ingredient in these hormones iodine.
+The thyroid manufactures two very important hormones, T3 and T4, which are critical to controlling the body’s metabolic rate.
+The key ingredient in these hormones is iodine.
 When the body suffers from an iodine deficiency, production of these hormones ceases, your metabolism crashes, and weight gain is inevitable.
 This offers insight into why persons who suffer from hypothyroidism have a difficult time losing weight.
 They lack the energy to exercise, and even with proper diet, their metabolism may be too slow to burn fat.
 Thyroid hormone levels and body weight have a relationship that quickly becomes cumulative and can easily spiral out of control.
 Spain’s Hospital Regional Universitario Carlos Haya reported decreases in thyroid hormones when body mass increases.
 They surmised the change in hormone levels are influenced by increased body mass, rather than vice versa.

 Iodine is to the Thyroid as Gas is to a Car

 Boosting iodine levels in the body may help stimulate the thyroid and support proper thyroid function.
 There are two simple methods to getting enough iodine.
 Eat foods that are rich in iodine; or invest in a high quality, natural iodine supplement.
 Across the board, research strongly supports iodine supplementation for those with thyroid problems.
 Italy’s Department of Internal Medicine and Diabetes Center at the Catholic University arranged a study to examine the relation of thyroid function and insulin sensitivity following bariatric surgery.
-BPD increases the prevalence hypothyroidism which can hinder iodine absorption.
+Bilio-pancreatic diversion (BPD) increases the prevalence hypothyroidism which can hinder iodine absorption.
 Iodine supplementation was recommended for patients who reported thyroid discrepancies.